 I’d been racing the previous day in Otley, and was grateful for a later start.
 It’s a fair drive from Menston.
 But, I arrived in decent time and warmed up at the top of the climb, by the popular Ponderosa Cafe.
 Horseshoe pass and the cafe is also very popular with the motorbiking fraternity.
 There was no shortage of reviving engines to drown out the relatively quiet whir of the bicycle on the rollers.
 Often CTT ban rollers near houses because they are too noisy for residents.
 Motorbikes and the boy racers revving their Ford motor cars must annoy a few local residents.

 Fortunately, it was a pleasant day.
 Quite warm, sunny, just a fresh breeze.
 But, I imagine you’re not always greeted with this conditions up on top of horseshoe pass.
 Even though it was quite mild, I put on leg warmers and a winter jacket for the long descent.
 It’s quite a fast descent, though there are some sweeping corners so you have to take care.
-The descent could be quite chilly on the wrong day.
+The descent could be quite chilly on a wrong day.

 The general theory of cycle training is going through periods of high load – where you stretch your efforts, then allowing a period of recovery to allow the training stress to translate into improved performance.
 I can’t claim any particular strong record in knowing how to peak for a particular event.
 But, I assume the general principle is to train hard and then allow a tapering period in the last two weeks.
 It means these first two weeks of October are pretty high intensity.
 I’ve been trying to get a lot of intervals in this week.
 Plus the training effect of races at the weekend.
 The last two weeks of October will then begin a gradual decline in duration of training, though still keeping some high intensity efforts.